LukeGrahamLandry/blockgame/devlog.md

+## Lua in the browser (Oct 24)

+A few options to consider
+- Find a lua vm that will run in wasm.
+But couldn't find one that lets you do ffi as seamlessly as luajit.
+Also, it seems sad to bring my own shitty interpreter that can't even jit when V8 is just sitting there.
+- Write the thing in js instead and find a little js vm for native.
+Seems unlikely to find a tiny jit that also lets you call c functions without writing boilerplate.
+Even in the browser, js can't seamlessly access fields of wasm structs.
+- Transpile lua to JS!
+More work but means more control over the output.
+Feels like I could get the ffi stuff to work if I find a c parser, and maybe use a typed dialect of lua, so I get more information.

+Start with the simple thing for math.
+- It gets a bit wierd when they don't define things (like mod for negative numbers) the same, so I have to call a little function.
+Will also have to redo all this if I want to use lua's operator overloading.

+For using `require` to get modules, I'll just intercept that and define my own object that forwards to JS stuff.
+- Hard to test trig functions because they print high precision floats differently.
+- Hard to test random numbers.
+- Why doesn't `{ ...Math, pi: Math.PI }` work?
+Is Math not a real object somehow>?
+Manually assigning individual fields works.
+- Need to figure out how to use js object prototypes.
+I want my math object to forward to the js one, so I don't need to define everything (both languages have floor, sin, cos, etc).
+But maybe it's better to do it manually, so I have a hard error for things I didn't test yet.
+- Should cleverly only include the parts of my little runtime thingy that are actually used by the program.

 ## Random ticks & cleanup (Oct 22)

 Since I'm generating the list of block id constants for rust anyway, it's super easy to have it spit out a lua file as well.